Clique versus Independent Set: Clique-Stable Set separation conjecture

 Some classes of graphs have a polynomial CS-separator, this is for instance the case when $\mathcal{C}$ is a class of graphs with a polynomial number of maximal cliques (we just cut every maximal clique from the rest of the graph).
 For example, chordal graphs have a linear number of maximal cliques.
 A generalization of this is a result of Alekseev \cite{Alekseev}, which asserts that the graphs without induced cycle of length four have a quadratic number of maximal cliques.

 In this part, we first prove that random graphs have a polynomial CS-separator.
-Then we focus on classes on graph with a specific forbidden graph: more precisely, split-free graphs and graphs with no long paths nor antipaths.
+Then we focus on classes on graph with a specific forbidden induced graph: more precisely, split-free graphs, graphs with no long paths nor antipaths, and graphs with no path on five vertices.
 Conjecture \ref{cliquestable} is unlikely to be true in the general case, however we believe it may be true on perfect graphs and more generally in the following setting:

 \begin{conj} Let $H$ be a fixed graph.
 Then the Clique-Stable Set separation conjecture is true on $H$-free graphs. \end{conj}